 U.S Department of Homeland Security’s New Rules

-In addition, VWP travellers must have a digital passport photo and an e-Passport with an integrated chip containing biometric information.
-Travellers who do not have a passport that meets these requirements will be required to obtain a visa before they can travel to the U.S.
+In addition, VWP travelers must have a digital passport photo and an e-Passport with an integrated chip containing biometric information.
+Travelers who do not have a passport that meets these requirements will be required to obtain a visa before they can travel to the U.S.

-Again, the following set of travellers is now disqualified from travelling to the U.S under the U.S waiver application.
+Again, the following set of travelers is now disqualified from traveling to the U.S under the U.S waiver application.

 Furthermore, starting from April 1st, 2016, you will need an e-passport to use the VWP.
 An e-passport is a secure passport with an electronic chip implanted onto it.